-Also, when you attempt to play a body-worn video, the following message will be displayed: This video has been marked for restricted viewing.
+Also, when you attempt to play a BodyVISION or BWX-100 video, the following message will be displayed: This video has been marked for restricted viewing.
 A request to view it must be submitted and approved by an authorized supervisor.